Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 We then use this graph to generate the actual instrumented code.
 This requires three things:
 - Compiling instrumentation requests into binary code
+- Updating original and adding additional control flow instructions to ensure the newly generated code matches the CFG
 -